Cretezy/Noderize/docs/docs/configuration-noderize.md

 [string] Default: `main` field in `package.json`, or first output in [`bundles`](#bundles).

 File to run when using `start` or `watch` command.

+This is relative to your project root.
+Add `dist/` before.

 ## Other Options